essracetiin/decimal-field_type/documentation/general/output.md

 # Output

-This field type returns the number.
+This field type returns the as formatted in the database by default.

 **Examples:**

 ### `formatted`

-Return a formatted integer
+Return the value formatted per field configuration.

 ```
 // Twig Usage